JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

      simpleaudio==1.0.4
      requests==2.32.4
      ```
+   - Then install Chatterbox (Keep the VENV, that you installed the requirements into, active, so Chatterbox is installed into it) with:
+     ```bash
+     pip3 install chatterbox-tts
+     ```

+4.1 **Install Dependencies for RXT50 series GPU support** (Skip this 4.1 section if you only want to use CPU):
+   - First uninstall CPU-based torch.
+Uninstall with:
+     ```bash
+     pip3 uninstall torch torchvision torchaudio
+     ```
+   - Then install GPU-based torch.
+For CUDA 12.8 install with:
+     ```bash
+     pip3 install torch torchaudio --index-url https://download.pytorch.org/whl/cu128
+     ```

 5. **Verify Ollama Setup**:
    - Start Ollama in a separate (Not in the VENV activated terminal, but its own terminal) terminal:
      ```bash
      ollama serve
      ```
-   - Confirm the `gemma3:4b` model is installed (Depending on how your Ollama is installed, you may need to close the CMD console window you ran ollama serve in, to run Ollama in the system-tray instead.
+   - Confirm the `gemma3:4b` model (The new GPU-based script uses `gemma3:12b`, but you can change model in the .py file) is installed (Depending on how your Ollama is installed, you may need to close the CMD console window you ran ollama serve in, to run Ollama in the system-tray instead.
 Then after installing a new model to Ollama close the system-tray version of Ollama again and open a CMD console window and run the Ollama Serve command.
 You don't need a VENV for the Ollama Serve command.
 Sorry for this complication, but I'm new to Python and had help from an AI-LLM to complete this project, so it may be a bit messy):
      ```bash
      ollama list
      ```